simo-pagliu/NDT-Homeworks/readme.md

 - Temperature profile radially
 - Temperature profile axially
 - All axial temperature profiles
+- Radial profile
+- Fuel Restructuring
+- Thermal Expansion
+- Void Formation
+- Void Swelling

 Notes for the report:
 - When evaluating K we use a fixed value of Pu concentration as the correlation uses the average concentration and doesn't have any local physical meaning
-- Radiative heat transfer in the gap is ~ 14% of the total
+- Radiative heat transfer in the gap is ~ 14% of the total so we preferred not to neglect it
+- For the restructuring densities we got data from the handouts so we don't have any other source to confirm that
+- For all the non-validated quantities we simply cross-checked reults with handouts and other groups to see if the orders of magnitude where reasonable (which means no external source for those either)